FCOO/leaflet-control-display/README.md

 ## Description
-Object to hide or show groups of leaflet controls
+Object to hide or show groups of leaflet controls and to add or remove class-names to the controls container

 ## Installation
 ### bower